mokyen/okyensourcesoftware/dmi.md

 * Separate decision-making into pure free functions or small classes without external dependencies.
 * Default to using free functions and publicly-available data, such as structs or variables, instead of classes.
 Only use a class if the data has invariance or is part of an architectural boundary.
-* Unit test all decision-making code.
+* Unit test all decision-making code thoroughly.

 Let's break down these key ideas.
 Let's start with a basic code example.